 Retreats in the Himalayas

-Having possibly been strongly influence by that model, the future five-year-old Yogananda would perform pujas (or prayer sacrifices).
+Having possibly been strongly influenced by that model, the future five-year-old Yogananda would perform pujas (or prayer sacrifices).
 He would then meditate in the storeroom on the roof of his house in Kolkata, indifferent to the merciless heat and monsoon rains.
 Together with his friends, he set up the first Ashram (or spiritual centre) in the arbour of a messy property in his neighbourhood.

 He didn’t care about school.
 The only thing that forced him to finish elementary school, high school and college were the orders given by his father, and guru Sri Yukteswar.
 He was seldom present in class and got bored quickly, although he was mathematically talented, wrote poetry, was a great runner and played team sports.
 After school, he preferred to spend time on the banks of the Hooghly River, a branch of the Ganges, among the old gurus, whom he would ask never-ending questions.
 Then, after several hours of cleansing baths, he would walk along the edge, naked and buried in thought, until some outraged woman or shopkeeper would yell at him to cover himself up.